Tuugboat/StatLearn_Homework/FoodProject/Writing/FoodProject_Writeup.md

 which, in turn, can be used to interpret the results of the clusters and principal components.

-![Figure 1: Compound Count Frequencies](FoodProject_Writeup_files/figure-markdown_strict/CompHist-1.png)
+A quick glance at the counts of compounds (see appendix) in each ingredient shows that there are huge number of virtually unidentified ingredients.
+Many of these have just one or two compounds identified;

-A quick glance at the counts of compounds in each ingredient shows that there are huge number of virtually unidentified ingredients.
-Many of these have just one or two compounds identified; since this is very uninformative, we drop all objects with fewer than 3 components.
+since this is very uninformative, we drop all objects with fewer than 3 components.
 Since we don’t make any inference that depends on a representative sample, this should not introduce any biases that we are worried about.
 Most of the dropped ingredients are things like walrus meat, which are not flavors that we can typically associate with anything else.

-![Figure 2: The 4 most and least compound-dense ingredients](FoodProject_Writeup_files/figure-markdown_strict/ComplexityTable-1.png)
+![The 4 most and least compound-dense ingredients](FoodProject_Writeup_files/figure-markdown_strict/ComplexityTable-1.png)

-As you can see in figure 1, this data has some important nuances to it that become apparent at a quick glance of the most and least compound-dense ingredients in the set.
+As you can see in Figure 1, this data has some important nuances to it that become apparent at a quick glance of the most and least compound-dense ingredients in the set.
 First, it is not a complete record of all compounds but rather a list of ‘common’ compounds in each